jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 If you don't have the Git client (`git`), get it from: <http://git-scm.com/>

-Here are the steps in detail:
+This document details the steps needed to contribute to the JBoss EAP quickstarts.
+For other quickstarts, you need to replace the Github repository URL with the correct repository location.

-1. [Fork](https://github.com/jboss-developer/jboss-eap-quickstarts/fork_select) the project.
-This creates a the project in your own Git with the default remote name 'origin'.
+1. [Fork](https://github.com/jboss-developer/jboss-eap-quickstarts/fork) the project.
+This creates the `jboss-eap-quickstarts` project in your own Git with the default remote name 'origin'.

 2. Clone your fork.
 This creates and populates a directory in your local file system.